valentin2105/Kubernetes-Saltstack/README.md

 ```

 ### IMPORTANT Point
-Because you generate our own CA and Certificates for your cluster, You need to put **every hostnames of the Kubernetes cluster** (Master & Workers) in the `certs/kubernetes-csr.json` (`hosts` field).
+Because you generate our own CA and Certificates for the cluster, You need to put **every hostnames of the Kubernetes cluster** (Master & Workers) in the `certs/kubernetes-csr.json` (`hosts` field).
 You can also modify the `certs/*json` files to match your cluster-name / country. (it's mandatory)
 You can use public names (DNS) or private names (you need to add them on Master/Worker `/etc/hosts`).

 ```